nirdesh17/contact-manager/README.md

-# Contact Manager Web App
+# Contact Sphere

-The Contact Manager is a web application built with Spring Boot, Thymeleaf, and PostgreSQL, providing users with the ability to store and access their family or friends' contact information from anywhere.
+The Contact Sphere is a web application built with Spring Boot, Thymeleaf, and PostgreSQL, providing users with the ability to store and access their family or friend's contact information from anywhere.
+Access the Contact Sphere [here](https://contactsphere-13bt.onrender.com).

 ## Features